-I am a post-doc in the University of Lugano, Switzerland (Università della Svizzera italiana) at the STAR research group.
-Previously, I was a researcher in the University of Lille 1, France and member of Spirals researcher team from INRIA Lille.
-I got my PhD degree in October 2014 from University of Lille and previously a Computer Science degree from UNICEN (Universidad Nacional del Centro de la Provincia de Buenos Aires).
+I am assistant professor in the University of Valenciennes (France), and member of the LAMIH laboratory.
+Previously, I was a researcher in the University of Lille 1 and INRIA Lille, and post-doc in the University of Lugano (Switzerland).
+I got my PhD degree in October 2014 from University of Lille and previously a Computer Science degree from UNICEN (Universidad Nacional del Centro de la Provincia de Buenos Aires, Argentina).
 Moreover, I had teaching duties at the engineering school Telecom Lille.
 I also have worked in the private sector as software developer (Java, Web, SOA, Mobile).

 Started in: October 2011, PhD defense: October 2014.

 - Automatic software repair (check out Astor https://github.com/SpoonLabs/astor, our automatic software repair tool)

 - Source code analysis and manipulation (check out Spoon https://github.com/INRIA/spoon, the Spirals's library for analyzing and transforming Java source code)

 - Mining software repositories (check out Coming http://github.com/Spirals-Team/coming and Gumtree-Spoon-diff http://github.com/SpoonLabs/gumtree-spoon-ast-diff)

 - Nopol: Automatic Repair of Conditional Statement Bugs in Java Programs.
 J. Xuan; M. Martinez; F. DeMarco; M. Clement; S. Lamelas Marcote; T. Durieux; D. Le Berre; M. Monperrus, in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2016.2560811 [Download].